n7studios/socialpostflow-cli/README.md

 - [`schedule-week.sh`](examples/schedule-week.sh) — schedule a week's worth of posts using the queue
 - [`github-actions.yml`](examples/github-actions.yml) — publish a blog post announcement from a GitHub Action

-## Alternative: MCP

-If you're using Claude Desktop, ChatGPT Desktop, or another MCP-compatible client, you can use the Social Post Flow MCP server instead.
-It connects in one click with no setup.
-See [socialpostflow.com](https://www.socialpostflow.com) for details.

 ## Troubleshooting

 **"Not authenticated"** — Run `spf setup --key <token>` or set `SOCIALPOSTFLOW_API_TOKEN`.